“Tell me and I forget, teach me and I may remember, involve me

 and I learn.” — Benjamin Franklin

 Mr. Franklin knew a thing or two about the power of learning by doing.
 While not all learning can be experiential, we believe that it should play an important role in preparing high school students for college and beyond.
 At OLMA, we integrate hands-on, experiential-learning in nearly every course.
 To build upon the success we’ve seen, we recently introduced Mini-Mesters.
-These 35-hour courses represent experiential learning at its best.
+These week-long courses represent experiential learning at its best.
 They give students the opportunity to delve deeper into subject areas that intrigue and interests them.

 Along the way, students learn a variety of life lessons including managing their money, navigating tours and hikes. thinking on their feet, handling cultural and language differences, solving problems, following directions, being on time, as well as how to push themselves further than they ever thought they could.

 The program begin in June 2018 when OLMA’s rising sophomores, juniors and seniors took to the wind as part of nine Mini-Mester courses.
 These included: Exploring Canada, Hiking the Grand Canyon, Learning to Sew, Watercolor Boot Camp, The History of Cape May, Digital Photography, Culinary Arts, The History of Broadway, and Service at St. John of God.

 In 2019 a new lineup of courses was offered to students.
 These included Kings, Queens & Leprechauns (London and Dublin); Business of Sports and Entertainment; California Panorama; and Biodiversity in Cedar Key, FL.
 Back by popular demand were Service at St. John of God and Culinary Arts.